mattermost/docs/source/channels/make-calls.rst

 Chat in a call
 --------------

-You can create a chat thread during a call, which is associated with that call.
+A chat thread is created automatically for every new call.

 .. tabs::